Tesla Cybertruck: Sales

 As of June 2024, a total of 11,688 Tesla Cybertrucks had been sold, making it the top-selling electric pickup truck in the United States during the first half of the year.
 By October 2024, industry estimates placed cumulative sales at approximately 27,185.
 However, by November 2024, sales numbers were reported to be lower than initially anticipated, prompting a price reduction.
 According to Kelley Blue Book, total sales for 2024 were estimated at 38,965, making it the best-selling electric pickup truck in the United States.
-In March 2025, Tesla issued a recall affecting all Cybertrucks produced until 27 February 2025, amounting to 46,096 vehicles.
+A recall stated that 46,096 vehicles had been produced prior to February 27, 2025.

-It was reported that in Q1 2025, sales of the Cybertruck fell significantly compared to the two previous quarters, and it lost the title of the best-selling electric pickup truck in the United States to the Ford F-150 Lightning.
+In Q1 2025, sales of the Cybertruck fell significantly compared to the two previous quarters, and it lost the title of the best-selling electric pickup truck in the United States to the Ford F-150 Lightning.
+Just over 16,000 vehicles were sold in the first three quarters of 2025.
+In August 2025, Tesla started selling the Cybertruck in South Korea.
+In October 2025, Tesla started selling the Cybertruck in the United Arab Emirates, Qatar, and Saudi Arabia.

 Initially seen as a market success, the Cybertruck generated significant hype, but this enthusiasm quickly faded, leading some industry commentators to describe its commercial performance as disappointing and certain analysts labeling it an "undisputable commercial failure".
-In April 2025, Forbes labeled the Cybertruck as the worst automobile industry "flop" in decades.
+In April 2025, Forbes labeled the Cybertruck as the worst automobile industry "flop" in decades, selling at only 10% of production capacity.

-In August 2025, Tesla started selling the Cybertruck in South Korea.
+Bloomberg later compared the vehicle in terms of its sales and rejection by mass car consumers to the Ford's short-lived Edsel division, stating the Cybertruck was well on its way to becoming the new "greatest automotive flop of all time".

 Insurance rates

-As of August 2025, insurance policies for Cybertrucks in North America cost their owners approximately more per year than average rates.
-Multiple insurance providers have terminated existing policies on Cybertrucks en masse, with one company citing "low production volume" and "high repair costs".
+In August 2025, the website futurism.com said that some insurance policies for Cybertrucks in North America would cost $1,000 more per year than average rates for trucks.
+Hanover Insurance terminated existing Cybertruck policies in 2025 citing low production volume and high repair costs.